xlw/xlw/README.md

 ~~To run the .NET 5 xll you have to add the directory containing the the xll to your Path (not so for the .NET Framework version).
 This needs to be fixed.
 Seems like it's discussed [here](https://github.com/dotnet/runtime/issues/38231)~~

+To run the .NET 5 xll you will need to rename XLL.runtimeconfig.json to Template.runtimeconfig.json in the target directory.
+This seems like an issue with VS and needs to be resolved.

 Attempting to build xlwDotNet against .NET Core 3.1 gives the following build error: